Entandrophragma excelsum: Description

 In 2016 in a remote valley on the continent's highest mountain Kilimanjaro, northern Tanzania has been discovered Africa's tallest tree, it was measured at a height of 81.5 m tall, and a 2.55 m dbh and it is estimated to be 600 years old.
 This tree was discovered by Andreas Hemp at the University of Bayreuth in Germany, a researcher in plant systematics.

-The ten known the tallest individuals of Entandrophragma excelsum ranged from 59.2 to 81.5 m and 1.24 to 2.55 m diameter.
+The ten tallest known individuals of Entandrophragma excelsum ranged from 59.2 to 81.5 m in height and 1.24 to 2.55 m diameter.